coronalabs/corona-docs/markdown/api/type/ScrollViewWidget/setSize.markdown

 ## Gotchas

-Calling this function will mess with the x position of the scrollbar.
-To fix this, call [object:setScrollHeight()][api.type.ScrollViewWidget.setScrollHeight] after calling this method.
-If you would not like to reset the scroll height, then it might be a good idea to hide the scrollbar completely.
+This method will alter the scroll bar’s horizontal position.
+To fix this issue, call [object:setScrollWidth()][api.type.ScrollViewWidget.setScrollWidth] immediately afterwards.
+If you choose not to reset the scroll width, hiding the scroll bar is recommended.

 ## Syntax